metaplex-foundation/metaplex-program-library/nft-packs/program/README.md

     - can be called only if pack is in deactivated state
     - allows changing pack `name`, `description`, `URI`(pack wallpaper) and `mutable` fields
 - Close pack
-    - can be called at any time if pack doesn't have redeem end date and if it has only after redeem end date
+    - can be called at any time if pack doesn't have to redeem end date and if it has only after redeem end date
     - if admin tries to call this instruction before redeem end date program will return `EndDateNotArrived` error
     - irreversible pack state changing
 - Delete card